Legion-Expansion/Legion-Expansion/README.md

  * On older installations of PAMM this folder will be called mods
 6. Open PAMM
 7. Enable the server mod Queller AI DEV LEGION
- * This should also enable Queller AI Personalities DEV and AI Mod Compatibility Patch
+ * This should also enable Queller AI Personalities DEV, AI Mod Compatibility Patch DEV and AI Mod Compatibility Personalities Patch DEV
 8. Load PA
 9. Ensure Queller AI DEV LEGION is listed as a server mod in your lobby and click on the Add Legion AI button in an empty slot